-With latest release we added support to virtualization technologies as Microsoft Hyper-V, Oracle Virtual Box, VMWare, QUEMU and others.
+With the latest release we added support to virtualization technologies such as Microsoft Hyper-V, Oracle Virtual Box, VMWare, QUEMU and others.

-Virtualization technology allows running software products in insolated environments allowing full control over installation and preventing host system pollution.
+Virtualization technology allows running software products in isolated environments allowing full control over installation and preventing host system pollution.
 Prepared images are ready to run with preinstalled Linux OS and other required elements.

-Pre-installation images contains self-install scripts that will install runtime environment and Green Screens Terminal Service for IBM I by downloading required files from Internet.
+Pre-installation images contain self-install scripts that will install runtime environment and Green Screens Terminal Service for IBM I by downloading required files from the Internet.

 We distribute images in several most common formats: VMDK, VHD, VHDX

 - VMDK – interchangeable format supported by QUEMU, Virtual Box, VMWare